Get more covers in less time with CVap® Staging – Sous Vide Re-Engineered.

 - Microprocessor controller

-A few years later, I got the chance to go to the KFC USA National Show in Orlando, Florida.
-While at the show, I heard from numerous Franchisees that “Collectramatic” fries the best Original Recipe Chicken!
-Now I realized that the company line of frying the best chicken wasn’t something we made up.
+A few years later, I had the chance to go to the KFC USA National Show in Orlando, FL.
+At the show, I heard it again from numerous franchisees: “Collectramatic makes the best Original Recipe Chicken!”
+I realized then that the phrase wasn’t something we made up.
 It’s something our customers say and share with others!

-In 2013, I started calling on KFC Franchisees in the US.
-I can honestly say, I still hear from franchisees that Collectramatic fries the best tasting chicken.
-Even the Colonel said it many years ago.
+In 2013, I started calling on KFC franchisees all over the USA to really test the saying.
+To this day, almost 15 years later, I still hear franchisees agree that Collectramatic is the best at frying delicious chicken.
+The Colonel said it many years ago and the statement still stands today.

-Don’t take my word for it though, take a look at these testimonials and see why!
+Don’t take my word for it, though; take a look at these testimonials and see why Collectramatic is truly the best!